Mascots Then and Now

 1997-2004

-Various members of the campus community come together under President Dobbins to determine whether or not to replace the name 'Indians' as well as the mascot. -
+Various members of the campus community come together under President Dobbins to determine whether or not to replace the nickname 'Indians' as well as the mascot.
+Several other mascot ideas are submitted. -

 2005